 Michelle Hentschel is the treasurer for Friends of the Big Sioux River.
 Michelle received her undergraduate degree from USD, then went on to earn an MBA from Gonzaga University.
 She currently is a CPA, working as a Financial Auditor at Sanford Health Plan and riding her bicycle into downtown Sioux Falls from Brandon most days.
 Michelle’s love of the environment was fostered by her father, who taught her to fish and take care of the water at a very early age.

 Travis Entenman serves as the outreach director for Friends of the Big Sioux River.
-In addition to his work with FBSR, he works in digital marketing at KeyMedia Solutions and is pursuing his Masters of Environmental Law and Policy at Vermont Law School.
-Travis enjoys spending time with his fiancé and dog as they travel the country in search of the next national park.
+In addition to his work with FBSR, he works in digital marketing at KeyMedia Solutions.
+He received his Masters of Environmental Law and Policy at Vermont Law School.
+Travis enjoys spending time with his wife and dog as they travel the country in search of the next national park.

 Nels H. Granholm serves as outstate coordinator for Friends of the Big Sioux River.
 Dr. Granholm is a Distinguished Professor Emeritus of Biology, Micrcobiology, and Global Studies at South Dakota State University.
 Dr. Granholm continues to write and lecture.
 He shares his knowledge and passion for life as our upstream representative.

 Peter Carrels is an award-winning environmental activist, educator and author.
 He has successfully petitioned the federal government to designate the pallid sturgeon as an endangered species, won a George Polk Award for Environmental Reporting as part of a team representing the publication High Country News, and produced a national river education project for the river conservation group American Rivers.
 After a lifetime of environmental advocacy, Carrels now directs communications for the University of South Dakota’s Division of Health Affairs.